SlimeVR/SlimeVR-Docs-Site/common-issues.md

 * TOC
 {:toc}

-## Please specify upload_port while updating firmware / trying to upload firmware fails
+## Please specify upload_port while updating firmware / trying to upload firmware fails {#please-specify-upload_port-while-updating-firmware--trying-to-upload-firmware-fails}

 This error indicates there is interference between your computer and the tracker.
 Check the following:
 1. Make sure your USB cable from the tracker is plugged firmly into your PC.